naturepoems/naturepoems/quotes/Haiku and Zen Buddhism/Natsume Sōseki/index.md

 ---
 layout: author
 title: Natsume Sōseki
-description: "Natsume Sōseki (1867–1916) was a novelist and Haiku poet whose works often reflect Zen Buddhist thought and the complexities of nature and human emotions."
+description: "Though primarily recognized as a novelist, Natsume Sōseki (1867-1916) also wrote haiku that reflect his interest in nature and Zen thought.
+His poetic works often ponder the human condition in relation to the natural world."
 subject: "Haiku and Zen Buddhism"
 parent: Haiku and Zen Buddhism
 permalink: /Haiku and Zen Buddhism/Natsume Sōseki/